deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_1/result_edc_vc.md

 ##### Integrate catalog API with a data search tool

-Due to the extensible nature of EDC, a plugin could be developed to integrate with the EDC ecosystem.
-This plugin would track catalog updates and synchronize them with an external metadata search solution.
+###### Open-Source Platform (DataHub)

-We have investigated how to use the federated catalog API with [DataHub](https://datahubproject.io/).
+IMEC has investigated how to use the federated catalog API with [DataHub](https://datahubproject.io/).
 The main development task for this integration is to create an EDC extension that periodically queries the EDC API endpoint and uses the [DataHub emitter](https://datahubproject.io/docs/metadata-integration/java/as-a-library/) to send changes to DataHub.

+###### Hosted Solution (Metadata Vlaanderen)

+IMEC has studied how to integrate the federated catalog endpoint with a hosted solution, such as [datavindplaats](https://www.vlaanderen.be/datavindplaats).
+Datavindplaats employs a harvester to periodically harvest the catalog endpoint, which in the EMDS case will be the API endpoint of the Federated Catalog.
+The detailed implementation of how to onboard EMDS to datavindplaats needs to be done by reaching out to the datavindplaats team.

+###### EU-Driven Project

+The [DCAT-AP Feed Specification](https://semiceu.github.io/LDES-DCAT-AP-feeds/) from SEMIC details how to publish an event source API for catalog replication.
+Since EDC uses DCAT to represent its catalog, adhering to this specification to publish EDC's federated catalog data to [LDES](https://semiceu.github.io/LinkedDataEventStreams/) is straightforward.
+This allows the data to be seamlessly integrated with linked data search engines like [Comunica](https://comunica.dev/) or queried using tools such as [GraphDB](https://graphdb.ontotext.com/).

-A similar approach can be applied to other metadata platforms, with the primary challenge being the complexity of the platform itself.
-There are no technical barriers to integrating a search tool with the EDC ecosystem.
+In conclusion, various approaches can be applied to different metadata platforms, with the primary challenge being the complexity of each platform.
+However, there are no technical barriers to integrating a search tool with the EDC ecosystem.
 #### Measured results
 As demonstrated above, EDC provides an out-of-the-box solution for search tools to integrate with the catalog API.
 Therefore, the following score is assigned to the test: